Pfister lab - research

 Our research on the Wnt target gene Peter Pan (PPAN).

-We previously demonstrated that nucleophosmin (NPM), which is commonly mutated in AML, interacts with Peter Pan (PPAN) (Pfister et al., 2015).
+We previously demonstrated that nucleophosmin (NPM), which is commonly mutated in AML, interacts with the nucleolar protein Peter Pan (PPAN) (Pfister et al., 2015).
 Both factors are Wnt target genes and are crucial for cell growth and survival, as they regulate ribosome biogenesis in the nucleolus.
-In our recent publication we showed that PPAN localizes to mitochondria, PPAN knockdown triggers apoptosis, reduces NPM levels and induces nucleolar stress independently of p53 (Pfister et al., 2015).
+We showed that PPAN also localizes to mitochondria, PPAN knockdown triggers apoptosis and induces nucleolar stress independently of p53 (Pfister et al., 2015).
 In contrast, PPAN overexpression made cancer cells more resistant to treatment with chemotherapeutic agents.
-In our ongoing projects we are elucidating the molecular mechanisms underlying PPAN function in more detail.

 Medical Faculity Ulm University, Bausteinprogramm